arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### E7.
 The Imperfection Principle: Even imperfect answers improve decision-making.

 The absence of frameworks will lead workers to make bad decisions because they will use intuition instead of analysis.
 This intuition produces a 50 to 1 difference in the price people pay for cycle time.
-With an economic framework, this range down to 2 to 1.
+With an economic framework, this range is down to 2 to 1.

 As you try to analyze economics, you uncover those assumptions that significantly impact your answers, which permits you to invest more effort in getting these assumptions correct.
 Thus, the economic view regeneratively improves your understanding of economics.